Brianna Knickerbocker

 Brianna Knickerbocker (born December 31) is an American voice actress who has provided numerous voices for English dubbed Japanese anime and video games.
-Some of her roles include Kanao Tsuyuri from Demon Slayer: Kimetsu no Yaiba, Sakura from Fire Emblem Fates, Rem from Re:Zero − Starting Life in Another World, Tuesday from Carole & Tuesday, Hu Tao from Genshin Impact, Rin from Catherine: Full Body, Chisaki Hiradaira from Nagi-Asu: A Lull in the Sea, Tita Russell from The Legend of Heroes: Trails of Cold Steel IV and Seltzer Cookie From Cookie Run:Kingdom.
+Some of her roles include Kanao Tsuyuri from Demon Slayer: Kimetsu no Yaiba, Sakura from Fire Emblem Fates, Rem from Re:Zero − Starting Life in Another World, Tuesday from Carole & Tuesday, Hu Tao from Genshin Impact, Rin from Catherine: Full Body, Chisaki Hiradaira from Nagi-Asu: A Lull in the Sea, Tita Russell from The Legend of Heroes: Trails of Cold Steel IV, Mint from Neverness To Everness, and Yukiko Amagi from Persona 4 Revival.
 She is also a singer and songwriter known as Starless.

 Biography

 Born in Pittsburgh, Pennsylvania, U.S., Knickerbocker earned a degree and originally moved to Los Angeles to work in fashion design.
 However, she attended a "trial day at a fashion company", describing the experience as horrible, saying: "They were sitting me in front of a computer and I was doing CAD work.
 And I sat in my car at lunch.
 It was just such a strong, you know, when you get like this big no from inside.
 Like you're like, no, this isn't for me."
 This led to her quitting on the same day.
 Knickerbocker then went on Craigslist to search for a new career and "saw an acting gig, submitted, and booked it".
-This led to her pursuing a voice acting job in Los Angeles.
+This led to her pursuing a voice acting job for Japanese anime and video games.

 She is currently based in Los Angeles.